 - Distinguished names must be unique for a collection of users or groups over all directory servers.
 For example: If cn=imsadmin,dc=ibm exists in AD-LDAP1, it must not exist in AD-LDAP2, and in AD-LDAP3. - For LDAP only: The short name, for example imsadmin, must be unique for a realm over all registries. - The base distinguished names for all registries that are used within a realm must not overlap.
 For example: If AD-LDAP1 is cn=users,dc=ibm, AD-LDAP2 must not be dc=ibm.

-For more information about the virtual member manager component in WebSphere Application Server, see the following documentation:
+For more information about the virtual member manager component in WebSphere Application Server, see the WebSphere Application Server Version 8.5.5 product documentation.